Stock the Bar 101

 - Shaker: There are several types of cocktail shakers, but we prefer a three-piece cobbler shaker (like the Mason Shaker!) for ease of use and for how great it looks on your home bar.
-To use it, simply add your ingredients, put the strainer and cap on and shake up your cocktail.
+To use it, simply add your ingredients, put on the strainer and cap and shake up your cocktail.

-- Mixing Glass: Having a high-quality mixing glass on your home bar is just as important as having a shaker; both are used frequently but for different types of cocktails.
+- Mixing Glass: Having a high-quality mixing glass on your home bar is just as important as having a shaker; both are used frequently, but for different types of cocktails.

 - Carafe or Pitcher: Making large batches of cocktails is helpful when you're entertaining a crowd, and a good carafe is a must for large-format drinks.

 - Muddler: A muddler is used to crush ingredients (everything from fruit to fresh herbs) to release and build flavors in cocktails.
 The end of your muddler should be flat; any sharp teeth will tend to shred your ingredients, and you'll end up chewing your cocktail.

 - Bar Spoon: A bar spoon is a multi-purpose tool that can be used to stir cocktails and measure small amounts of potent cocktail ingredients.
 It so doubles as an ice cracker if needed (prepare for an ice shower though!).

 - Strainer: To strain stirred cocktails, we recommend a julep strainer for versatility; its larger holes and simple construction make it easy to use and clean.